 - Do not continue to drive if your vehicle overheats.
-Doing so could cause engine damage or a vehicle fire. - To avoid the danger of being scalded. never remove the radiator cap while the engine is still hot.
-When the radiator cap is removed, pressurized hot water will spurt out, possibly causing serious iniurv. - Do not open the hood if steam is coming out.
+Doing so could cause engine damage or a vehicle fire. - To avoid the danger of being scalded, never remove the radiator or coolant reservoir cap while the engine is still hot.
+When the radiator or coolant reservoir cap is removed, pressurized hot water will spurt out, possibly causing serious injury. - Do not open the hood if steam is coming out.

-If your vehicle is overheating (indicated by an extremely high temperature gauge reading), or if you feel a lack of engine power, detect abnormal noise, etc. take the following steps.
+If your vehicle is overheating (indicated by an extremely high temperature gauge reading and the illumination of the engine oil pressure/engine coolant temperature high indicator light), or if you feel a lack of engine power, detect abnormal noise, etc. take the following steps.

-1. Move the vehicle safely off the road, apply the parking brake and move the shift selector to N (Neutral) (manual transmission) or to P (Park) (automatic transmission).
+1. Move the vehicle safely off the road, apply the parking brake and move the shift lever to P (Park).